ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

 IBM {{site.data.keyword.powerSys_notm}} Private Cloud is an as-a-service offering that includes a prescriptive set of physical infrastructure (compute, network, and storage).
 The infrastructure is deployed in your own data center.
-IBM site reliability engineers (SREs) fully maintain and operate your IBM {{site.data.keyword.powerSys_notm}} Private Cloud infrastructure and manage it through the IBM Cloud.
+IBM site reliability engineers (SREs) fully maintain and operate your On-premises infrastructure and manage it through the IBM Cloud.
 Also, you can adjust your workloads by using pay-as-you-use billing.
 For more information, see [What is IBM {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-about-power-iaas).

-## What is the difference between {{site.data.keyword.powerSys_notm}} and IBM {{site.data.keyword.powerSys_notm}} Private Cloud?
+## What is the difference between the Off-premises and On-premises offerings of IBM {{site.data.keyword.powerSys_notm}}?
 {: #private-cloud-on-cloud-diff}

 The primary difference between the two is where the physical infrastructure resides.
-The IBM {{site.data.keyword.powerSys_notm}} Private Cloud infrastructure resides in your data center, while {{site.data.keyword.powerSys_notm}} infrastructure resides in the IBM data centers.
+The On-premises infrastructure resides in your data center, while {{site.data.keyword.powerSys_notm}} infrastructure resides in the IBM data centers.

 ## Which Power servers are supported?
 {: #servers-supported}